amina06-cyber/education-occupation-mismatch-pakistan-lfs2024/README.md

 # Education–Occupation Mismatch and Its Impact on Individual Earnings in Pakistan

-**Course Project — Data Analysis | Information Technology University, Lahore** **Data: Labour Force Survey 2024–25 | Pakistan Bureau of Statistics**
+**Course Project: Data Analysis | Information Technology University, Lahore** **Data: Labour Force Survey 2024–25 | Pakistan Bureau of Statistics**

 ---

 ## What This Project Is About

-Getting more education doesn't always mean earning more money — what matters is whether your education actually matches your job.
+Getting more education doesn't always mean earning more money, what matters is whether your education actually matches your job.
 In Pakistan, a large share of workers are either over-qualified or under-qualified for what they do.

 This project uses microdata from the Labour Force Survey 2024–25 to answer one question: